ITPAUL123184LINUX/infra-labs/ansible/lesson2-managed-env/docs/lesson2-notes.md

 uid=0(root) gid=0(root) ... which proves passwordless sudo is working

 #  Flags cheat sheet (used today)
--i <inv> — inventory path (overrides ansible.cfg) --graph — tree view of inventory
+-i <inv>    —inventory path (overrides ansible.cfg) --graph     -tree view of inventory
 -m <module> — which module to run (e.g., ping, command) -a "<args>" — arguments passed to the module (for command or shell) -b — become (sudo)
 -o — one line per host
 -u <user> — override remote_user (normally not needed here)